AidanFray/ROP_Emporium/0x00_ret2win/32-bit/README.md

 # ret2win - 32bit

-This challenge just involve a very simple overwritting of the return pointer to a function of our choice.
+This challenge just involves a very simple overwriting of the return pointer to a function of our choice.

 After looking inside the binary a function called `ret2win` that will print us our flag.

-All we have to do is find the vulnerable buffer len and place the address of `ret2win` to exploit the binary.
+All we have to do is find the vulnerable buffer length and insert the address of `ret2win` into the instruction pointer to exploit the binary.

 Using `gdb` we can use the `pattern` functionality to find the buffer len: